biolink/biolink-model/guidelines/curating-the-model.md

   - Where in the hierarchy does the new class fit?
     - Determine where in the [`association slot` hierarchy]() does this new assocation class fit
   - What are the slots that this association class can have (in addition to inherited slots)?
-    - What are the properties that this association ought to have
+    - Determine what additional properties that this class ought to have
   - Do certain slots have to be constrained on what values it ought to have?
-    - Determine whethere there are properties (new) or inherited properties whose value have to be constrained to a certain value space
+    - Determine whethere there are properties (new or inherited)  whose value have to be constrained to a certain value space
   - What are the mapping(s) for this class?
     - Mappings are a way of rooting this new association in the context of other ontologies, thesauri, controlled vocabularies and taxonomies
-    - Determine if the level of granularity for your mappings.
-Mappings be divided into 5 types depending on its granularity: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`
+    - Determine the level of granularity for your mappings where they can be divided into 5 types: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`

 As an example, let's consider the definition of class  `variant to disease association`:

 ```yaml
   variant to disease association:
     is_a: association
     defining_slots: